-In terms of drilling during the quarter seven holes were drilled to a cumulative depth of 1,615 meters.
-This produced 1,366 meters of core.
+In terms of drilling during the quarter seven holes were drilled to a cumulative depth of 2,067 meters (Table 2).
+This produced 1,691 meters of core.
 Magnetic susceptibility measurements are taken of the core at every 0.5 meter and are plotted against the detailed geological log.
-In addition samples are taken of selected position along the various holes for petrography to assist in developing a robust geological model.
+In addition samples are taken of selected position along the various holes for petrographic analyses to assist in developing a robust geological model.
 Since the area is covered by Kalahari sediments it is critical to maximize the geological information from the boreholes and link these directly to the ground and airborne geophysical data.

-Finally, samples are now taken every one meter section of the mineralized core and have recently been forwarded to an independent geochemical laboratory for assaying.
+Finally, samples are now taken from every one-meter section of the mineralized core and have been forwarded to the geochemical laboratories in Cape Town and Johannesburg in South Africa for assaying.